How to Handle Large PostgreSQL Schemas with a GUI Tool

 Wrap-Up

-Large PostgreSQL databases are not easy to handle.
+Large PostgreSQL schemas are not easy to handle.
 But with DbSchema you can:

 - generate documentation,

-This workflow keeps the database clear and manageable, even when it grows beyond 10,000 tables.
+This workflow keeps your database clear and manageable, even when it grows beyond 10,000 tables.